k-ambani/CUT-RUN_normalisation/BRG1_dataset/01_raw_files_processing/CutRun_hg38_sacCer3_processing_workflow.md

 ## Notes

-- **Spike-in normalization**: The sacCer3 (yeast) alignments can be used to calculate spike-in normalization factors for cross-sample comparisons.
+- **Spike-in normalisation**: The sacCer3 (yeast) alignments can be used to calculate spike-in normalisation factors for cross-sample comparisons.

 - **Hybrid genome construction**: The hg38_sacCer3 hybrid index was created by concatenating the human (hg38) and yeast (sacCer3) reference genomes before indexing with Bowtie2.